 Points of View Defined

-Allen & Unwin Book Publishers offers a useful resource for aspiring writers on their website, called the Writing Centre.
+Allen & Unwin Book Publishers offers a helpful resource for aspiring writers on their website, called the Writing Centre.
 Under Tips on Technique, there are extracts by published writers on point of view, including this advice from Kate Grenville, author of The Writing Book (Allen & Unwin 2010):

 Points of view can be endlessly categorised, from ‘first-person limited’ to ‘dramatic third-person omniscient’ and everywhere in between.
 A more practical way of thinking about point of view is to ask these questions about the piece: